zalenix/portaldocs/portal-sdk/generated/portalfx-telemetry-getting-started.md

 <a name="getting-started-permissions"></a>
 ### Permissions

 All Azure employees should have access to our Kusto clusters.
-The way permissions are granted is through inheritence of the overall AAD group (`REDMOND\AZURE-ALL-PSV` for teams in C+E, for teams outside `REDMOND\AZURE-ALL-FPS`).
+The way permissions are granted is through inheritance of the overall AAD group (`REDMOND\AZURE-ALL-PSV` for teams in C+E, for teams outside `REDMOND\AZURE-ALL-FPS`).
 We do not grant individuals access to the kusto, you will need to join your respective team's group.
 To inherit the valid permissions your team should have a standard access group you can join in //ramweb or //myaccess and that group should be configured to have the correct permissions.

-If you don't have access please follow the below steps:
+If you don't have access, please follow the below steps:

 1. Visit [http://aka.ms/standardaccess](http://aka.ms/standardaccess)
 1. On the standard access page you will find a table of team projects 'Active ​Azure  Team Projects'